bytewizer/stm32-tinyos/README.md

-# RoslynOS Build System
+# TinyOS Build System

-RoslynOS is a open-source [.NET runtime](https://dotnet.microsoft.com/) platform based on OpenEmbedded and optimized for IoT devices.
+TinyOS is a open-source [.NET runtime](https://dotnet.microsoft.com/) platform based on OpenEmbedded and optimized for IoT devices.

-RoslynOS Linux is built around busybox and systemd.
+TinyOS Linux is built around busybox and systemd.
 This makes it small and very resource efficient.
-A bare metal deployment requires no more than 8 MB memory and a minimal installation to disk requires around 200 MB of storage.
+A deployment requires no more than 8 MB memory and a installation to disk requires around 200 MB of storage.
 Devices typically take about 12 seconds to boot with networking.

-You can [download](https://github.com/roslynos/stm32-oss/releases) prebuilt images or fully build a flashable image from source with the following commands, but be careful it will take several hours:
+You can [download](https://github.com/bytewizer/stm32-tinyos/releases) prebuilt images or fully build a flashable image from source with the following commands, but be careful it will take several hours:

 NOTE: THESE IMAGES ARE BETA AND AT THIS POINT DO NOT INCLUDED ANY SECURITY HARDENING.
 USE AT YOUR OWN RISK.

+## Give a Star! :star:

+If you like or are using this project to start your solution, please give it a star.
+Thanks!

 ## Clone the Repository